Skogarmadr/bachelor-thesis/chapters/05-protocol.md

 8. When Alice signs Bob’s contract address with the value, she unlocks the address and reveals the value to Bob as well.
 9. Bob, now knowing the value, signs off the transaction TX4 for Alice’s address and retrieves his BTC.

 To summarize the process , the scenario describes the participants and their incentives. `Alice` the sender owns Bitcoin (BTC) and Bob the receiver owns ether (ETH), they want to swap funds.
-Alice and Bob have already negotiated the price in advance and are agreed (i.e. amount of bitcoin for amount of ether to swap).
+Alice and Bob have already negotiated the price in advance and found an agreement (i.e. an amount of bitcoin for an amount of ether to swap).
 They are only two possible ways of execution path for both parties :

 * `The protocol succeed` - Alice get her ETH and Bob his BTC.
 * `The protocol failed` - both parties keep their fund (they will lost some amounts because they need to pay some fees for each transaction).